emweb/wt/examples/README.md

 The examples that come with the library will by default be linked against the built-in httpd.
-In any case, we recommend this way of exploring the examples and trying them out, even you'll end up deploying using FastCGI or ISAPI.
+In any case, we recommend this way of exploring the examples and trying them out, even if you'll end up deploying using FastCGI or ISAPI.

 You typically need the following commands to run an example (`foobar`):